The Scientific Advisory Board provides strategic insight into BC Children's Hospital Research Institute's scientific direction.

 Dr. Astrid Guttmann, MDCM, FRCPC, MSc

-Professor, Paediatrics, Health Policy and Public Health, University of Toronto
+Professor, Institute of Health Policy, Management and Evaluation + Professor, Epidemiology Division, Dalla Lana School of Public Health, University of Toronto

 General Paediatrician and Senior Scientist, Hospital for Sick Children